Airport transfers Santo Domingo – how to get to Punta Cana and the city

 The author Chris in the Dominican Republic

-Renting a car at Santo Domingo International Airport (to go to Santo Domingo)
+Renting a car at Santo Domingo Airport (to go to Santo Domingo)

 All major car rental companies have offices at Santo Domingo Airport and they are all located within the small rental car center opposite of the arrival hall.
 However, due to the chaotic traffic in Santo Domingo, I would not recommend renting a car when heading towards the city center especially when it is your first time visiting the Dominican Republic.
 It is better to use one of the options described above to get from Las Américas Airport to Santo Domingo.
 If you are on a road-trip through the county, you can also get to the city without a rental car, spend 1-2 nights in the historic Colonial Zone and then rent a car once you leave Santo Domingo.
 That’s much easier as you won’t need a car while in the city.